Five years after it was dreamed up, it's finally on its way to the world's largest gyre of marine debris.

 Testing Before Collecting

-The device will now head to a test location 250-350 nautical miles offshore where it will get his operational u-shape configuration, and run its first tests for two weeks.
+The device will now head to a test location 250-350 nautical miles offshore, where it will get its operational U-shape configuration and run its first tests for two weeks.

 Then, the Ocean Cleanup will sail off to the remaining 1,000 nautical miles to the Great Pacific Garbage Patch, towed at an average speed of between two and four knots.